Dimethylhistidine N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and Nalpha,Nalpha-dimethyl-L-histidine, whereas its two products are S-adenosylhomocysteine and Nalpha,Nalpha,Nalpha-trimethyl-L-histidine.
+The overall effect is to convert L-histidine to its trimethylated product, hercynine.
+Both the singly and doubly methylated compounds are also substrates for the reaction.
+The methyl groups come from the cofactor, S-adenosyl methionine (SAM), which is converted to S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:Nalpha,Nalpha-dimethyl-L-histidine Nalpha-methyltransferase.
 Other names in common use include dimethylhistidine methyltransferase, histidine-alpha-N-methyltransferase, S-adenosyl-L-methionine:alpha-N,alpha-N-dimethyl-L-histidine, and alpha-N-methyltransferase.